SUSMIRICHAD/Analysis_of_Furniture_Sales_Data/README.md

 <h2><b>Feature Description :</b></h2><br>

-•	ACTUAL: The actual sales amount in dollars for furniture products.<br>
+•	ACTUAL: The actual sales amount in dollars for furniture products.<br><br>
-•	PREDICT: The predicted sales amount in dollars for furniture products.<br>
+•	PREDICT: The predicted sales amount in dollars for furniture products.<br><br>
-•	COUNTRY: The country where the sales data was recorded.<br>
+•	COUNTRY: The country where the sales data was recorded.<br><br>
-•	REGION: The region within the country where the sales data was collected.<br>
+•	REGION: The region within the country where the sales data was collected.<br><br>
-•	DIVISION: The division categorization of sales data, distinguishing between Education and Consumer segments.<br>
+•	DIVISION: The division categorization of sales data, distinguishing between Education and Consumer segments.<br><br>
-•	PRODTYPE: The type or category of the furniture product.<br>
+•	PRODTYPE: The type or category of the furniture product.<br><br>
-•	PRODUCT: The specific product within the furniture category.<br>
+•	PRODUCT: The specific product within the furniture category.<br><br>
-•	QUARTER: The quarter of the year when the sales occurred .<br>
+•	QUARTER: The quarter of the year when the sales occurred .<br><br>
-•	YEAR: The year when the sales data was recorded.<br>
+•	YEAR: The year when the sales data was recorded.<br><br>
-•	MONTH: The month when the sales data was recorded.<br>
+•	MONTH: The month when the sales data was recorded.<br><br>